TheMrityunjayPathak/SpaceshipTitanicClassification/README.md

 - I started by defining dependent and independent variables (X, y).

-- Then I split the data into traning and testing set by using `train_test_split`.
+- Then I split the data into traning and testing set by using train_test_split.

 - Then I fit the data on support vector machine and random forest classifier and checked the score.